 Current Research: Dr. Vaidya’s research program is focused upon characterizing the functional neural architecture of adaptive mechanisms during the life span.
 Adaptive mechanisms promote goal-directed behaviors that allow us to adjust effectively to our environment.
 Her research focuses on two types of adaptive mechanisms – 1) Processes that require little effort such as learning from environmental regularities without intention or conscious awareness (termed implicit memory and learning); and 2) Processes that are effortful such as voluntary control over thoughts and actions (termed executive control).
 Her studies investigate how these adaptive mechanisms differ across individuals.
 Sources of variance under investigation include but are not limited to, genetic functional polymorphisms of catecholamines (e.g., DAT, SERT), metabolic differences (e.g., obesity and its intervention), and psychiatric diagnoses (e.g., Attention Deficit Hyperactivity Disorder, Autism Spectrum Disorders, Schizophrenia).

 Dr. Vaidya’s research involves multidisciplinary methods, comprising behavioral, neuropsychological, and structural and functional magnetic resonance imaging in children and adult populations.

 Director of CFMI; Professor, Department of Neurology

 Center for Functional and Molecular Imaging

-Current Research: My research interests are varied but focus on the interaction of medial prefrontal cortex and the limbic system with regards to emotion regulation in disorders such autism and PTSD.
-My other area of focus is development and the effects of different environmental influences such as early alcohol initiation.
-As the Director of the neuroimaging center, I’m also involved in a number of other studies.
+Current Research: My research interests are varied but focus on neurodevelopment, reward processing, and neuroimaging methodology.
+My other area of focus the effects of different environmental influences such as early substance use initiation on the developing.
+As the director of the neuroimaging center, I’m also involved in a number of other studies.

 Professor, Pharmacology & Physiology